 While looking for alternatives to name this blog, I (Roberto) often questioned my wife about what she thought I should call it.
 One day, while I pounded domains into registration sites to clear several possibilities, she asked “What’s the matter?
 You look preoccupied;” “Well, I’m struggling with the blog name; trying to think outside the box, I guess.”
 “The box is there for a reason.”
 That was all it took.

-This blog will primarily contain ideas on how people should think about the field of financial markets and investing in the broadest sense.
+This blog will primarily, but not exclusively, contain ideas on how people should think about the field of financial markets and investing in the broadest sense.
 Most, but again not all, posts will be of about 500 words in length and will strive to provide information useful to reasonable people who are trying to achieve realistic results with their savings.
 (The stress in the last sentence is on the words reasonable and realistic.)
 We hope to succeed at least in part.
-Occasionally we will write about other subjects and will invite contributions from other writers as well.
+Occasionally we will invite contributions from other writers as well.

 A brief admin note: for security and anti-spam, we are obliged to review and authorize every comment before publication.
 This will require no additional work on your part.
 This “supervision” will not extend to correcting the meaning of your criticism or objections: avoid reprehensible words, incorrect spelling or questionable images and you should be fine.